jeremygray/pyfilesec/README.txt

 from human subjects, e.g., in combination with PsychoPy (http://www.psychopy.org) or the Open Science Framework (http://www.openscienceframework.org).
 The hope is that pyFileSec will be more widely useful.
-For example, command-line options make it accessible from non-python or non-open-source programs, such as EPrime via the ``Shell()`` command.
+For example, command-line options make it accessible from non-python or non-open-source programs.

-Several excellent Python packages are available for encryption.
+Several truly excellent Python packages are available for encryption.
 However, file security requires more than just good encryption.
 The main and potentially unique contribution of pyFileSec is that it aspires to provide cross-platform, secure file-management with a low barrier to entry and a stable API going forward.
 These